Jack Elam: Personal life and death

 Elam was married twice, first to Jean Louise Hodgert from 1937 until her death from colon cancer on January 24, 1961.
 (Note: Although California marriage records document that Jack Millard Elam and Jean Louise Hodgert married in Los Angeles on April 20, 1944, the US Census of 1940 documents that the couple that year were already living together in the city as husband and wife.
 See the 1940 census reference previously cited herein as well as the "California, County Marriages, 1850–1952" database, which includes a microfilm copy of a 1944 marriage certificate of Jack Millard Elam and Jean Louise Hodgert.)
-Seven months later, in August 1961, Elam married again, then to Margaret M. Jennison.
+Seven months later, in August 1961, Elam married again, to Margaret M. Jennison.
 The couple remained together for 42 years, until October 20, 2003, when Jack died of congestive heart failure at their home in Ashland, Oregon.